-Assessment data for years 11, 12 and 13 will be collected with greater frequency following the October collection to allow for closer monitoring and tracking progress.
+3.4 Assessment data for years 11, 12 and 13 will be collected with greater frequency following the October collection to allow for closer monitoring and tracking progress.
 This will mean that interventions can be intensified and modified to ensure success in examinations.

-Staff must ensure that grades are entered into the Academy's SIMS system promptly by the calendared dates in order to facilitate overall analysis.
+3.5 Staff must ensure that grades are entered into the Academy's SIMS system promptly by the calendared dates in order to facilitate overall, departmental and Year Group analysis.

-Use of Prior Data to set Estimates and Targets
+4. Use of Prior Data to set Estimates and Targets

-- Estimates for KS4 are calculated based on prior attainment at KS2 and are the minimum expectation for the students based upon national data. - Estimates for KS5 students are calculated using KS4 Average Point Scores for relevant qualifications are the minimum expectation - Estimates may not appear as a whole grade as they are based on the most likely outcome and they are primarily for use by and with teaching staff.
+4.1 Currently, Estimates for KS4 are calculated based on prior attainment at KS2 and are the minimum expectation for the students based upon national data.
+This will change for the Year 7 and 8 cohorts in 2020-21 and thereafter to include external National Indicator GL CAT4 tests to enhance estimate accuracy for KS4.

+4.2 Estimates for KS5 students are calculated using KS4 Average Point Scores (APS) for relevant qualifications are the minimum expectation

+4.3 Estimates may not appear as a whole grade as they are based on the most likely outcome and they are primarily for use by and with teaching staff.
 A student achieving the lower Estimate would be deemed to be underachieving.
-Estimates cannot be changed as they are based on minimum expectations. - Targets set by teaching staff are the grade that we should expect a student to work towards and achieve as the Academy needs to consider the value added dimension for students.
+Estimates cannot be changed as they are based on minimum expectations.

+4.4 Targets set by teaching staff, and shared with students, are the grade that we should expect a student to work towards and achieve and will take into consideration both the estimated grade and the Value Added dimension for the individual student.
+This target grade, for any given year, should not be less than the child's estimated grade for the end of that assessment period, based on collected prior data.
 These should generally be whole grades so that the students and staff are aware of expectations.
 These should be shared between staff and students to encourage progress.
 It is possible for a student's target grade to be changed upwards if they are excelling in a particular area so that they can aspire to better grades.
-Targets cannot be lower than Estimates.

-Use of Assessment Data
+5. Use of Assessment Data

-- Estimates and targets should be considered during curriculum target setting meetings (see below) within faculties/departments and used to plan suitable interventions to ensure a student works towards them.
-Where serious issues are present and students are below both estimates and target, this should be reported to the link member of the LT and the Assessment Manager. - The information recorded on the SIMS system will used to inform parents and carers of student progress through interim progress reports, full student reports and other communications as deemed necessary. - Students' overall data will be used after consultation with the staff and students to determine whether early entry or personalised curriculum is appropriate to ensure the best possible outcomes are achieved and allow progression for the student in the next phase of their education.
+5.1 Estimates and targets should be considered during curriculum target setting meetings for departments/faculties (see below) and year group specific achievement meetings and used to plan suitable interventions to ensure a student works towards them.
+Where serious issues are present and students are below both estimates and target, this should be reported to the link member of the LT and the Assessment Manager.

+5.2 The information recorded on the SIMS system will be used to inform parents and carers of student progress through interim progress reports, full student reports and other communications as deemed necessary.

+5.3 Students' overall data will be used after consultation with the staff and students to determine whether early entry or personalised curriculum is appropriate to ensure the best possible outcomes are achieved and allow progression for the student in the next phase of their education.

-Curriculum Target Setting Meetings
+6. Curriculum Target Setting Meetings

-These will occur every half term throughout the year to allow all staff to support each other with underachieving students.
-Each meeting will focus intensely on particular year groups; however faculties and departments should have an overview and be able to provide information for all year groups and students following these meetings.
+6.1 These will occur every half term throughout the year to allow all staff to support each other with underachieving students.
+Each meeting will focus intensely on particular year groups.
+However, faculties and departments should have an overview and be able to provide information for all year groups and students following these meetings.